+37 CSm

 CSOs mapped for movement strengthening

 Events organised

-- membership campaigns to enroll new early married girls - sessions with CSOs organised to make them join the movement - regional level events organised
+sessions with CSOs organised to make them join the movement

+into the movement

 2. Norms and Behaviour Changes

 Sensitisation events were organised to break stereotypes surrounding the issue and encourage positive behaviour change.

-959 sessions organised on IMAGE themes
+sessions organised on IMAGE themes

-gender sensitisation sessions for men and boys

-45 sessions for early married girls on behaviour change

-3. Leadership Development

-This includes training early married girls in skills that will equip them to advocate for change.
+gender sensitisation sessions for men and boys 13 sessions for early married girls on behaviour change 45 3.
+Leadership Development This includes training early married girls in skills that will equip them to advocate for change.
 These include life skills, advocacy, child led research etc.